opencv/opencv/modules/imgproc/doc/filtering.rst

     :param dy: Derivative order in respect of y.

-    :param ksize: Aperture size See  :func:`getDerivKernels` .
+    :param ksize: Aperture size See  :cpp:func:`getDerivKernels` .

     :param borderType: Border type to use.
-See  :func:`borderInterpolate` .
+See  :cpp:func:`borderInterpolate` .

-The function :func:`createDerivFilter` is a small convenience function that retrieves linear filter coefficients for computing image derivatives using
+The function :cpp:func:`createDerivFilter` is a small convenience function that retrieves linear filter coefficients for computing image derivatives using
-:func:`getDerivKernels` and then creates a separable linear filter with :func:`createSeparableLinearFilter` .
-The function is used by :func:`Sobel` and
+:cpp:func:`getDerivKernels` and then creates a separable linear filter with :cpp:func:`createSeparableLinearFilter` .
+The function is used by :cpp:func:`Sobel` and
-:func:`Scharr` .
+:cpp:func:`Scharr` .

 See Also:
-:func:`createSeparableLinearFilter`,
+:cpp:func:`createSeparableLinearFilter`,
-:func:`getDerivKernels`,
+:cpp:func:`getDerivKernels`,
-:func:`Scharr`,
+:cpp:func:`Scharr`,
-:func:`Sobel`
+:cpp:func:`Sobel`

 .. index:: createGaussianFilter

 createGaussianFilter
 ------------------------
-.. c:function:: Ptr<FilterEngine> createGaussianFilter( int type, Size ksize,                                   double sigmaX, double sigmaY=0,                                   int borderType=BORDER_DEFAULT)
+.. cpp:function:: Ptr<FilterEngine> createGaussianFilter( int type, Size ksize,                                   double sigmaX, double sigmaY=0, int borderType=BORDER_DEFAULT)

     Returns an engine for smoothing images with the Gaussian filter.

     :param type: Source and destination image type.

     :param ksize: Aperture size.
-See  :func:`getGaussianKernel` .
+See  :cpp:func:`getGaussianKernel` .

     :param sigmaX: Gaussian sigma in the horizontal direction.
-See  :func:`getGaussianKernel` .
+See  :cpp:func:`getGaussianKernel` .

     :param sigmaY: Gaussian sigma in the vertical direction.
 If 0, then  :math:`\texttt{sigmaY}\leftarrow\texttt{sigmaX}` .

     :param borderType: Border type to use.
-See  :func:`borderInterpolate` .
+See  :cpp:func:`borderInterpolate` .

-The function :func:`createGaussianFilter` computes Gaussian kernel coefficients and then returns a separable linear filter for that kernel.
+The function :cpp:func:`createGaussianFilter` computes Gaussian kernel coefficients and then returns a separable linear filter for that kernel.
 The function is used by
-:func:`GaussianBlur` .
+:cpp:func:`GaussianBlur` .
 Note that while the function takes just one data type, both for input and output, you can pass this limitation by calling
-:func:`getGaussianKernel` and then
+:cpp:func:`getGaussianKernel` and then
-:func:`createSeparableFilter` directly.
+:cpp:func:`createSeparableFilter` directly.

 See Also:
-:func:`createSeparableLinearFilter`,
+:cpp:func:`createSeparableLinearFilter`,
-:func:`getGaussianKernel`,
+:cpp:func:`getGaussianKernel`,
-:func:`GaussianBlur`
+:cpp:func:`GaussianBlur`

 .. index:: createLinearFilter

 createLinearFilter
 ----------------------
-.. c:function:: Ptr<FilterEngine> createLinearFilter(int srcType, int dstType,               const Mat& kernel, Point _anchor=Point(-1,-1),               double delta=0, int rowBorderType=BORDER_DEFAULT,               int columnBorderType=-1, const Scalar& borderValue=Scalar())
+.. cpp:function:: Ptr<FilterEngine> createLinearFilter(int srcType, int dstType, InputArray kernel, Point _anchor=Point(-1,-1), double delta=0, int rowBorderType=BORDER_DEFAULT, int columnBorderType=-1, const Scalar& borderValue=Scalar())

-.. c:function:: Ptr<BaseFilter> getLinearFilter(int srcType, int dstType,                               const Mat& kernel,                               Point anchor=Point(-1,-1),                               double delta=0, int bits=0)
+.. cpp:function:: Ptr<BaseFilter> getLinearFilter(int srcType, int dstType,                               InputArray kernel, Point anchor=Point(-1,-1), double delta=0, int bits=0)

     Creates a non-separable linear filter engine.